Melbourne & Metropolitan Tramways Board: Conversion of cable system

-One of the MMTB's original purposes was to decide whether or whether not to keep the cable trams.
+One of the MMTB's original purposes was to decide whether or not to keep the cable trams.
 The MMTB progressively converted cable tram lines to either electric trams or motor buses, commencing in 1924, with the last Melbourne cable tram ceasing operation on 26 October 1940.

-Most of the cable tram system was converted to electric tramways (such as the tram lines along Swanston Street and Elizabeth Street), but the routes to West Melbourne (along Spencer Street to the current route 57), Port Melbourne (the original line on-street, not the current light rail line), Collingwood (along Johnston Street from Lygon Street to Johnston Street Bridge) and Carlton North (a branch off the Johnston Street line along Rathdowne Streett to the end of it near the Inner Circle Line), along with the Lonsdale Street line in the city and other short sections were converted to motor buses.
+Most of the cable tram system was converted to electric tramways (such as the tram lines along Swanston Street and Elizabeth Street), but the routes to West Melbourne (along Spencer Street to the current route 57), Port Melbourne (the original line on-street, not the current light rail line), Collingwood (along Johnston Street from Lygon Street to Johnston Street Bridge) and Carlton North (a branch off the Johnston Street line along Rathdowne Street to the end of it near the Inner Circle Line), along with the Lonsdale Street line in the city and other short sections were converted to motor buses.
 Trams would only ever return to the Bourke Street lines and La Trobe Street lines in the 1950s.